-38.9.
+37.9.
 Annual Awards

 Each year towards the end of the summer term we hold an awards ceremony for year 6 children.
 All children nominated will receive a certificate.
 Each award below will have a girl and a boy winner.
+The awards given are:

 Award Description Bright Sparks This award is given to one boy and one girl, from Year 6, who've consistently demonstrated true 'Bright Spark' qualities as defined within the Chesswood Junior School 'Bright Spark' community code.
 Academic Nominees are identified by tests outcomes of 120 in reading, writing (GPS), Writing - Greater Depth and maths.
 Where no child secures 120 in all areas + greater depth writing, we will identify a group from 1 scaled score point below until there is a group to select from.
 In the event of a tie, a review of highest raw scores.
 If it remains tied then multiple awards will be given.
 Sports This award which has been a traditional trophy originally awarded when Chesswood Junior School was called Lyndhurst Primary School.
 The award seeks to recognise outstanding achievement, participation and attitude within PE and school sport.
 The award is given to one boy and one girl.
 Music The award seeks to recognise outstanding achievement, participation and attitude within music throughout a child's time at Chesswood Junior School.
 The award is given to one boy and one girl within year 6.
 Courtesy, care and kindness - Nerissa Keet This award is given in memory of Nerissa Keets who passed away in 2013 after 22 years supporting the most vulnerable children in school.
 Nerissa demonstrated courtesy, care and kindness to everyone she met, every day, as such Chesswood and the Worthing community miss her greatly.
 This award is given to one year 6 child who demonstrate the same values towards others as Nerissa did, undoubtedly doing good as they go and making our community a better place as a result.
-Steady Legs George Stedman was a much-loved deputy head teacher who is fondly remembered for his sense of humour and his wonderful assemblies.
+Steady Legs George Stedman was a much loved deputy head teacher who is fondly remembered for his sense of humour and his wonderful assemblies.
 Mr Stedman (a.k.a Steady Legs) retired in 2002 after 33 years dedicated and humorous service.
-This quirky award is given to a year 6 child who demonstrates the same spirt and humour - always looking on the bright side!
+This quirky award is given to a year 6 child who demonstrates the same spirt and humour - always looking on the brightside!
 Endeavour This award was donated by John Thompson.
 John was previously the Chair of Governors for Chesswood Junior School.
 At the end of John's tenure he wanted his annual award to recognise a child who had demonstrated outstanding endeavour (going the 'extra mile' to achieve something) in seeking to achieve a goal.
-Creativity This award is focussed on identifying children who are creative in the broadest sense.
-Creativity is often a narrow focus on creating a piece of art work, creative writing or creating a piece of music, this award certainly includes these pursuits, but it also acknowledges much more.
-Whilst it is unlikely a child will create something new to the world, they can set the conditions so they might in later life.
-The early traits of this are problem solving and finding creative solutions to the challenges faced independently and within teams across the curriculum and within life.

-39. Keeping up to speed!
+38. Keeping up to speed!

-39.1.
+38.1.
 School Website